whittyhandle/devdelopment/Simple Chatty Bot/README.md

-Created with intelij and [hyperskill](https://hyperskill.org/curriculum)
+Created with intelij and [hyperskill](https://hyperskill.org/curriculum) curriculum.